CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab08.md

     ![](../Images/l8t1p8.png)

-     > **Note**: Reducing the TPM helps avoid over-using the quota available in the subscription you are using.
+     > **Note**: Reducing the TPM helps avoid overusing the quota available in the subscription you are using.
 50,000 TPM should be sufficient for the data used in this exercise.
-If your available quota is lower than this, you will be able to complete the exercise but you may experience errors if the rate limit is exceeded.
+If your available quota is lower than this, you will be able to complete the exercise, but you may experience errors if the rate limit is exceeded.

 1. When your project is created, the **Agents playground** will be opened automatically.